krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

   <summary>▶️ show development status ...</summary>

  At this stage you can use the Widgets to:
-* 🔸 easily view information about your smart home;
+* 🔸 create a dashboard easily view information about your smart home, and highlight anything abnormal;
-* 🔸 'toggle' Home Assistant entities (lights, switches, scripts, automations, scenes etc.);
+* 🔸 'toggle' all Home Assistant entities that can be toggled (lights, media players, switches, scripts, automations, covers, fans, input_booleans etc.);
 * 🔸 fully control lights (with a 'pop-up card');
+* 🔸 use interactive widgets to control most of the common types of entities (as per the details in the entity cards interactions list);
 * 🔸 read and dismiss HA notifications;
 * 🔸 change NSPanel settings.